Heroholland/TimeheroAPI/README.md

  A new API for minecraft 1.8 and up that saves you time with timehero!
 ## What it does
 TimeheroAPI allows you to speed up your code with easy to use and remember methods that can do what multiple lines of code would usually do in one line.
 It includes all of the essentials you need to quickly and easily get your plugin done as quickly as possible.
+## Features
+TimeheroAPI has many features.
+A large amount of the methods can be found in the Javadocs.
+Timehero also includes a Packet API and a MySQLI API.
+That means you can run and get from MySQL easily with the TimeheroAPI.
+For the PacketAPI use the following code `TimeheroPacket p = t.getPacketAPI();`
+For theMySQLIAPI use the following code `TimeheroMySQLI m = t.getMySQLI();`
+## Javadocs
+The javadocs for the TimeheroAPI can be found above in javadocs/index.html.
+The javadocs can help you greatly by showing you all of the methods.
 ## Implementation
 To implement this API simply download the .jar file above and insert it into the build path on your Java project.
 Now use this example class to implement the code: